BBC China editor Carrie Gracie steps down to protest 'illegal' unequal pay

-One of the BBC's most senior international journalists has resigned her post, slamming the news organization's "secretive and illegal pay structure."
+One of the BBC's most senior international journalists has resigned her post as China editor, slamming the news organization's "secretive and illegal pay structure."

-The BBC "is breaking equality law and resisting pressure for a fair and transparent pay structure," Carrie Gracie, who quit as the news organization's China editor last week, wrote in an open letter addressed to BBC viewers on Sunday.

-Gracie said she will now return to her former position in the BBC's TV newsroom "where I expect to be paid equally."
+The BBC "is breaking equality law and resisting pressure for a fair and transparent pay structure," Carrie Gracie wrote in an open letter addressed to BBC viewers on Sunday.
+She said she would return to her former position in the BBC's TV newsroom "where I expect to be paid equally."

+Gracie's protest is part of a bigger dispute about pay at the BBC.
+About 200 women journalists have complained that they're being treated unfairly.

+A report published by the British public broadcaster last July exposed a major gender pay gap, revealing that just under a third of its top paid executives, managers and media stars are women.

 The BBC said in a statement that it previously carried out an "independent judge led audit of pay for rank and file staff which showed 'no systemic discrimination against women.'"